SAM HARRIS - Consciousness, Morality and The Future of Humanity

 NOREENA HERTZ - Coming Together in a World That's Pulling Apart

-Professor Noreena Hertz has travelled the world to explore the loneliness epidemic first hand: 'renting a friend' in Japan, visiting co-habitation spaces in Israel and trying a week experienced entirely online.
-From the spread of social media and the rise of AI to the architecture of our cities and the growing elderly population, loneliness is a global issue that is affecting our health and financial security.
+Professor Noreena Hertz has travelled the world to explore the loneliness epidemic first hand: From the spread of social media and the rise of AI to the architecture of our cities and the growing elderly population, loneliness is a global issue that is affecting our health and financial security.

 RICHARD OVENDEN - A History of The Deliberate Destruction of Knowledge